-Loading palletless bags onto ship containers or lorries.
+Both models can very greatly enhance loading palletless bags into ship containers or lorries.

-We have extensive experience with loading of bag loads and box loads into containers without pallets, so you can avoid the expensive manual work.
+We have extensive experience with the loading of bag loads and box loads into containers without pallets so you can avoid the expensive manual work.

 We offer two types of bag loading systems, type APF or PR.